Craswer/PhpNetworkLprPrinter/README.md

 	$lpr = new PhpNetworkLprPrinter("192.168.1.136", 515);

-After initialize the printer, to print some text you need to write the following code:
+After initializing the printer, to print some text you need to write the following code:

 	$lpr->printText("Hello world!");